OWASP/CheatSheetSeries/cheatsheets/Authentication_Cheat_Sheet.md

       When selecting maximum password length, limitation of hashing algorithm that will be used for hashing passwords, should be taken into consideration because some of them [have a maximum password length](https://security.stackexchange.com/questions/39849/does-bcrypt-have-a-maximum-password-length/39851#39851).

-- Do do not truncate passwords.
+- Do not truncate passwords.
 Make sure that every character the user types in is actually included in the password.

 - Allow usage of **all** characters including unicode and whitespaces.
 There should be no password composition rules limiting the type of characters permitted.